June 10, 2020 • Contributor: Cricut Blog Team

 Karen first showed us her project in a Cricut community group on Facebook.
 As a unique solution to supporting the deaf and hard of hearing communities, Karen, along with others, made DIY face masks when available options just didn’t work.
 This heartfelt notion inspired us.

 Cricut members have cut over 1.5 million face masks, to date, through Millions of Masks.
-As part of those efforts, Cricut wanted to develop a new face mask with window pattern to help the deaf and hard of hearing by working with experts and individuals from those communities.
+As part of those efforts, Cricut wanted to develop a new face mask with window pattern to help the deaf and hard of hearing community by working with experts and individuals from those communities.
 Skip to the face mask with window tutorial.

 Before the face mask with window could be launched, we wanted to focus on solving specific design and affordability challenges.
 Audiologist Dr. Kelsey Goldberg explained that her team in Los Angeles at Southwest SELPA found many current mask solutions to be too expensive to acquire for their patients.